 Flammable and toxic gas detection is a must for many oil refineries, offshore platforms, laboratories, chemical production plants, and public works facilities.
 If your work requires constant gas monitoring, you need a reliable, easy-to-maintain fixed gas sensor system that will warn you quickly if a problem arises.

-How complicated a fixed gas system is depends largely on the use of the data provided by the sensors.
-If, for example, a fixed gas detection system is used only for warning nearby workers, then the outputs from the detection system can be very simple.
+How complicated a fixed gas system depends largely on the use of the data provided by the sensors.
+For example, if a fixed gas detection system is used only for warning nearby workers, then the outputs from the detection system can be very simple.
 However, if gas level data is needed to properly administer the site, data storage may be needed, and a more advanced system will be used.